simplex-chat/simplex-chat/docs/guide/app-settings.md

 - `via browser` - The full link is shown, and it will be opened in the browser.
 In this case, if the link domain is different from simplex.chat, the link will be shown in red color, as it might be malicious.

 Please read [this blog post](../../blog/20221206-simplex-chat-v4.3-voice-messages.md#privacy-and-security-of-simplex-invitation-links) for more details.

+#### Send Delivery Receipts to Contacts

+Enabling this option allows you to send delivery receipts to your contacts.

+#### Send Delivery Receipts to Small Groups (Max 20)

+Enabling this option allows you to send delivery receipts to your groups with 20 members or less.

 ### Appearance